 Fill in the details of where you want the items to be sent.
 If you are ordering for yourself, by leaving the YES/NO box to YES, you will not see this "Delivery Address" screen.

 You will now see a screen that lists both the billing and delivery addresses, as well as showing what you have ordered and giving you the option to add any special instructions - like "If no one at home, leave in garage".

-The next screen asks you to "Buy now" or "Send payment by Post".
+The next screen asks you to "Buy now" or "Pay by Card".
 The second option will allow you to print off the order.
 In the meantime an email has been sent to your email address, so you have a permanent record, and another copy has been emailed to West Wales Wagon Works.
 This allows me to reserve the wagon for you until your payment arrives.

 The first "Buy now" option will take you to the payment process when you can use your Paypal account, or use your credit or debit card.
 This way I get an email telling me what you have ordered and telling me that you have paid.
 I can then send the item off to you immediately.
 Please note that I do NOT see any of your credit/debit card details - I simply get a message from Paypal with the details of the order.

 Please note, I do not intend to profit from excessive charging for postage